How Many Bags of Soil Do I Need for a 4×8 Raised Bed?

 If your bed is only 6 inches deep, you would need much less soil.
 Root crops like carrots and potatoes often need deeper beds, while lettuce and herbs can grow well in shallower soil.

 Most vegetables perform best with 10 to 12 inches of high-quality growing soil.
+For more background on soil composition and healthy growing media, the NRCS guide to what soil is offers a helpful overview.

 Understanding your crop depth needs can save both money and effort.